penaherrera/BE-Nerdery-Challenges/3-typescript/README.md

 1.  **Ecommerce:** This section focuses on applying TypeScript to model and manipulate data related to an e-commerce platform.
 It includes three sub-challenges, each dealing with a specific aspect of the e-commerce domain, utilizing data from the JSON files located in the `data` folder within the `1-ecommerce` directory.

-    - **1.0 Types:** The goal here is to define precise TypeScript types that accurately represent the structure of the data provided in the JSON files.
+    - **1.1 Types:** The goal here is to define precise TypeScript types that accurately represent the structure of the data provided in the JSON files.
 This emphasizes understanding data shapes and translating them into robust type definitions.

-    - **1.1 Products:** This challenge involves implementing various code logic related to products using the provided data.
+    - **1.2 Products:** This challenge involves implementing various code logic related to products using the provided data.
 The focus is on leveraging TypeScript's type inference capabilities to ensure type safety while performing operations on product data.

-    - **1.2 Brands:** Similar to the Products challenge, this section requires you to implement code logic specific to brands, again utilizing the data from the JSON files.
+    - **1.3 Brands:** Similar to the Products challenge, this section requires you to implement code logic specific to brands, again utilizing the data from the JSON files.
 The emphasis remains on type safety and effective use of TypeScript features.

-    - **1.3 Departments:** This challenge focuses on implementing code logic for departments, using the provided JSON data.
+    - **1.4 Departments:** This challenge focuses on implementing code logic for departments, using the provided JSON data.
 You will practice working with typed data to implement the required functionalities.

-    - **1.4 Products and Brands:** This challenge requires you to implement code logic that combines both products and brands, utilizing the data from the JSON files.
-The focus is on effectively merging and manipulating data while maintaining type safety.

-    - **1.5 Products and Departments:** Similar to the previous challenge, this section requires you to implement code logic that combines products and departments, again using the provided JSON data.
-The emphasis remains on type safety and effective data manipulation.

-    - **1.6 Products, Brands, and Departments:** This final challenge in the e-commerce section requires you to implement code logic that combines all three entities: products, brands, and departments.
-You will practice working with complex data structures while ensuring type safety throughout your implementation.

 ##### Note